Content Strategy Users with NEEDs Vs. WANTs

 Here is a basic difference in definition for “NEEDS” and “WANTS”.

-Needs are strong human desires to fulfill lack of feelings or things.
+Needs are strong human desires to fulfill the lack of feelings or things.

 The above NEEDS become WANTS when they are directed to specific objects that might satisfy the need.

-Overall, It is easier to sell to a person who already know what he/she wants.
-That’s because it is likely that a user will search what he/she wants in search engines, and he/she will land on a page that is relevant to what he/she wants.
+Overall, It is easier to sell to a person who already knows what he/she wants.
+That’s because it is likely that a user will search what he or she wants in search engines, and that person will land on a page that is relevant to what they want.

-For a user with a specific needs, he/she has to be convinced into wanting something in order to make them take a desirable action.
+For a user with a specific needs, he or she has to be convinced into wanting something in order to make them take a desirable action.

 Let’s look at a basic example